mlange-42/chrono-photo/README.md

 ### Technical realization

-Loading a large number of high resolution images into memory at once is not feasible.
+Holding a large number of high resolution images in memory at the same time is not feasible.

 Therefore, before actual processing, the time-stack of images with (x, y) coordinates is converted into a number of temporary files, each containing data in (x, t) coordinates.